hclivess/Bismuth/_FILES_DESCRIPTION.md

 Database helpers - sqlite.

 ## dbhandler.py (*module*)
-Outdated WIP

-## decryptor.py (*script*)
-Decrypt an encrypted wallet.
-Only privkey is encrypted in an encrypted wallet.
-Address and pubkey stay in clear format.
+Standard database handler class for initiation and closing of database connections per thread, includes error handling.

 ## demo_txsend.py (*script*)
 **!!Do not use unless you know what you do!!**.
 Assemble and sends a transaction to be signed and sent by a node.
 **sends the privkey to the node**

-## difficulty_calculator.py (*script*)
-Undocumented

 ## essentials.py (*module*)
 Common helpers.
-Some DB related, mainly crypto helpers.
+Some DB related, mainly crypto helpers and common abstract operations.

 ## exchange.py (*script*)
 Old helper script for use by exchanges, to be used with a local node only.